South Texas Flying Club By-Laws

 - Fuel purchased anywhere other than the aircraft home airport and home FBO (Atlantic Aviation, KCRP) will be reimbursed at the rate the Club's fuel agreement per gallon price with Atlantic Aviation, KCRP or actual expense whichever is less.
 Receipts must be furnished to the Club Vice President / Club Treasurer within 5 business days of scheduled flight in order to receive reimbursement.
 Reimbursement is issued in the form of a credit to the pilot's account with STFC.
 No exceptions.

-- This policy may be amended at any time by the majority vote of the Board of Officers or exclusively by the President and / or Vice President for any reason, including limits, to protect the interest of the Club.
+- This policy may be amended at any time by the majority vote of the Board of Officers with the express consent and approval of the President or Vice President or exclusively by the President and / or Vice President for any reason, including limits, to protect the interest of the Club.

 - Regular Members: $120.00